JustBeYou/TheHero/README.md

 1. Stats module
 **Observation: I know that `stats` is uncountable, but `stat` just looked like the right name**

-This module's principal class is `StasStore`.
+This module's principal class is `StatsStore`.
 It is a wrapper for a dictionary of strings to objects that implement `StatFieldInterface`.
 This interface provides a simple way to manage different properties that a creature could have.

 For example, `StatNumericField` implements the functionalities for a numeric property like health, strenght, etc...
 It supports minimum and maximum valid values, genereating a value in the specified range and altering the value.
 In the same manner other `Stat` classes could be implemented with very little effort and without changing `StatsStore` logic.